Texas State University

 Article XI - Purchasing Procedure

-• Use of Procurement Card (P-card)
+• Use of Procurement Card (P-card)-

-• The Account Manager of the Environmental Service Committee is a non-voting member and will be appointed by the Vice President for Finance and Support Services.
-The Account Manager will be an authorized procurement cardholder.
+cardholder.
 The procurement card will be used to purchase non-restricted goods and certain services totaling less than $1,000 directly from vendors.
-Delegated substitute authority (for use of the P-card) may be granted to full time Texas State employees only.
-All documentation (cash receipt or vendor/supplier invoice) must be provided to the Procurement Cardholder for reconciliation purposes.
+Delegated substitute authority (for use of the P-card) may be granted to full time Texas State employees and full time Texas State students if an exception is on file with the Purchasing Office.
+All documentation (itemized cash receipt or vendor/supplier invoice) must be provided to the Procurement Cardholder for reconciliation purposes.

 • Use of Requisition/Purchase Order